iamgio/chorus/README.md

 Be sure you have Java 8 or above and `openjfx` installed.
 Download chorus-X.X.X.jar, move it to the desired installation folder and run it.

 ### Donating
 I (yes, Chorus is mantained by a single guy) worked so hard on this project, which you are downloading for free.
-If you like this software or you just want to support me, I'd enjoy donations.
+If you like this software, or you just want to support me, I'd really enjoy donations.
-By donating, you'll be added to 'Donators List' inside the program.
+By donating, you'll be added to the 'Donators List' accessible from the program.

 ### License
 Chorus and its source code are under Apache License 2.0.
 For further information, check [LICENSE](https://github.com/iAmGio/chorus/blob/master/LICENSE).
+Unauthorized distribution and/or sale are prohibited.